 - 1. Rigorous algorithms unavailable in BLAST (Table I).
 Smith-Waterman (ssearch36), global: global (ggsearch36), and global:local (glsearch36) programs are available, and these programs can be used with psiblast PSSM profiles. - 2.
 Better translated alignments. fastx36, fasty36, tfastx36, and tfastx36 allow frame-shifts in alignments; frame-shifts are treated like gap-penalties, alignments tend to be longer in error-prone reads. - 3.
 Better statistics.
 BLAST calculates very accurate statistics for protein:protein alignments, but its model-based strategy is less robust for translated-DNA:protein and DNA:DNA scores.
 FASTA uses an empirical estimation strategy, and now provides both search-based, and high-scoring shuffle-based statistics (-z 21). - 4.
 More flexible library sequence formats.
-The FASTA programs can read FASTA, NCBI/ formatdb, and several other sequence formats, and can directly query MySQL and Post-gres databases.
+The FASTA programs can read FASTA, NCBI/formatdb, and several other sequence formats, and can directly query MySQL and Postgres databases.
 The programs offer several strategies for specifying subsets of databases. - 5.
 A very efficient threaded implementation.
 The FASTA programs are fully threaded; both similarity scores and alignments can be calculated in parallel on multi-core hardware.
-On multi-core machines, FASTA can be faster than BLAST while producing better alignments with more accurate statistical estimates.
+On multi-core machines, FASTA can be faster than BLAST while producing better alignments with more accurate statistical estimates. - 6.
+A powerful annotation facility.
+The FASTA programs can incorporate functional site annotations, site variation, and domain-based sub-alignment scoring using annotations from sequence libraries.
+Scripts are available to download site and domain information from Uniprot, and domain information from Pfam and CATH.
+Domain information can be used to sub-divide alignment scores to ensure that the aligned domain is homologous.